-There are a number of different types of commercial and industrial enclosures that can be fabricated and manufactured from metals such as stainless steel, carbon steel, and aluminum.
-These include boxes, bins, cages, containers, panels and cabinets.
-Even mobile carts, like the ones used to store tools in a garage, are considered a type of enclosure.
+There are many different types of commercial and industrial enclosures that can be fabricated and manufactured from metals such as stainless steel, carbon steel, and aluminum.
+These include boxes, bins, cages, containers, panels, and cabinets.
+Even mobile carts like the ones used to store tools in a garage are considered a type of enclosure.

-What they have in common is that all are designed to hold or protect other items or equipment, and all require the expertise of a precision sheet metal fabricator in order to be manufactured correctly, especially when intended for use in highly-regulated industries, such as medical, energy, food service, military or aerospace.
+What they have in common is that they are all designed to hold or protect other items or equipment, and they all require the expertise of a precision sheet metal fabricator to be manufactured correctly.
+This is especially true for enclosures intended for use in highly-regulated industries, such as medical, energy, food service, military, or aerospace.

-Depending on the project, it can also be extremely important to choose a metal fabricator that has the certifications and experience needed for the specific enclosure type that will be manufactured.
-This is certainly true when a NEMA-rated or UL-certified type 1 508A enclosure must be engineered and produced, EVS is a good choice due to our UL type 1 508A certification status.
+Depending on the project, it can also be extremely important to choose a metal fabricator with the certifications and experience needed for the specific enclosure type that will be manufactured.
+For example, when a NEMA-rated or UL-certified type 1 508A enclosure must be engineered and produced, EVS is a good choice due to our UL type 1 508A certification status.

-Below is a guide to each of these enclosures, as well as examples, in order to help differentiate between the various types and increase understanding of what they are used for.
+Below is a guide to each of these enclosures along with examples to help differentiate between the various types and increase understanding of what they are used for.

 Industrial Metal Box Enclosures

-The term “fabricated metal box” is often used interchangeably to describe other, similar items, including the generic “enclosure” but also cabinets and panels, just to name a few.
-They are a very common type of enclosure that has many uses, in particular, for electrical utility products.
-They can be manufactured using stainless steel and aluminum, in a wide range of sizes.
-Box enclosures are can be fairly straightforward, but there are also any number of variations that can be fabricated, including galvanized steel boxes, hinged boxes, pull boxes, toolboxes, powder-coated boxes, screw cover boxes, and latch boxes.
+The term “fabricated metal box” is often used interchangeably to describe other, similar items, including the generic “enclosure” but also cabinets and panels, to name a few.
+They are a common enclosure type with many uses, particularly for electrical utility products.
+They can be manufactured using stainless steel and aluminum in a wide range of sizes.
+Box enclosures are fairly straightforward, but there can be any number of variations that can be fabricated, such as galvanized steel boxes, hinged boxes, pull boxes, toolboxes, powder-coated boxes, screw cover boxes, and latch boxes.